 We’ve all been there – you’ve come to the end of the interview, and you’re wondering how you’ve done and when you’ll hear back from the employer.
-If they haven’t volunteered this information yet, then do ask about the next stage in the process; this way, you won’t have to wait in suspense for the ever-elusive phone call, plus you’ll have an idea of what to expect next, as every company’s application/interview process is different.
+If they haven’t volunteered this information yet, then do ask about the next stage in the process.
+This will give you an idea what to expect next as every company’s application/interview process is different.

 Do you have any doubts about whether I am suited to this position?

 This is a bit of a brazen question, but it will help clarify any reservations they might have about you (which you can then address) in addition to reaffirming why you are in fact the right person for the role.

 Is there an opportunity to grow within the company?

 The trick to this question is how you word it.
 You don’t want it to sound like you’re only concerned with career progression and that this is a tactical move.
 The interviewer wants to know that you’re excited about the job at hand and you’re keen to be doing the work.

 However, asking about an opportunity for growth shows that you want to stay with the company and to contribute in a meaningful way.
 They want someone who’s ambitious and who won’t rest on their laurels, just make sure you convey this passion and drive the right way.

 This question shows that you’re goal oriented and results-driven, a quality that all employers can appreciate.

 For further advice on this, check out our guide to Questions to Ask at the Interview.

 We teamed up with The Daily Mirror’s Careers Editor, Tricia Phillips to offer a free webinar on how to answer tough interview questions.
 We sent a survey towards the end of last year and wanted to know what questions you got in an interview and needed advice for.
 We received some great responses, some very surprising and some common so we decided to cover them in the following webinar.